 What Is The Process For Obtaining A Guardianship or Conservatorship?

-The first step is for an interested person to file a Petition for Appointment and a Medical Certificate of Incapacity completed within the last thirty days, with the Probate and Family Court.
 The filing must notice all potential interested parties and the person that is the subject of the proposed guardianship and/or conservatorship.
 You can seek either a temporary or permanent appointment, but the most common appointment is for ninety days and is renewable with continuing medical backup.

 Who May Serve As A Guardian or Conservator?

-Any person over the age of eighteen that resides in the United States is eligible to become a guardian or conservator in Massachusetts.
 You don’t need to be a relative of the incapacitated person, but you must be approved by the Probate court as competent to care for the incapacitated person and have no criminal record with the Department of Children and Families.

 How Does A Guardianship End?